 The Windows Audio Device Graph Isolation controls all special sound effects.
 That is why disabling the unnecessary sound effects may resolve this issue for good.

-- Using the Windows search bar, search for the “Control panel” and open it.
+- Search the Windows search bar for the “Control panel” and open it.

 - Go to the “Sound section” and click on